-1. Select Make Test from the Test menu.
+1. Select Make Test from the Test menu on the Tester main window.

 This displays the Make Test dialog box.
 It is easy to enter a series of tests.
 Using the Apply button in the dialog box instead of the OK button completes the task without closing the dialog box.
 The Test Name field supplies an incremented default test name after each test is created.